 As a painter, my work explores elements of the human experience.
 My figurative and illustrative work examines what it means to be a woman in contemporary Western culture while my mural work focuses age and growth throughout life by evoking elements from nature.
 All of my mural work is freehand.
 I’ve painted in various urban landscapes on the exterior of buildings, cars, bodies by way of tattoos, and interior walls throughout the world.

-I endearingly refer to my work as that of a Gerontolartist (Gerontologist + Artist = Gerontolartist) and Stripperologist.
+I endearingly refer to my work as that of a Gerontolartist (Gerontologist + Artist = Gerontolartist).
 I love connecting people of all ages together to unleash their creative expression through painting.
 I am also a designer, muralist, and installation artist.

 Some of my work can be seen at Georgia State University, Krog Street Market, across the urban landscape of Atlanta, Georgia such as the Edgewood Avenue and Moreland Avenue neighborhoods, and in the private collections of esteemed individuals.